Dre Campbell Farm

 Nymphs and adult pirate bugs feed voraciously on other insects and can be an important part of organic gardening.
 They have a sucking action that destroys their victims.

-They will also continue killing pests even when they no longer need them for food.
+They will continue to kill pests even when they no longer need them for food.

 What Do They Feed On?

-Fortunately, these tiny bugs favor many soft-bodied insect pests at all stages of the life cycle from eggs to nymphs to adults.
+Fortunately, these tiny bugs prey on many soft-bodied insect pests at all stages of their life cycle, from eggs to nymphs to adults.

 How to Attract Minute Pirate Bugs

-Additionally, a sunny flower bed and/or vegetable patch free of commercial chemical sprays are ideal conditions.
+Additionally, a sunny flower bed and/or vegetable patch free of commercial chemical sprays is ideal.

 Attractive Plants for Pirate Bugs

-These bugs are often found in field crops such as soybean, corn, alfalfa, cotton, and small grains.
-However, even small gardens can provide attractive plants including tomatoes, strawberries, and beans.
+These bugs are often found in field crops such as soybeans, corn, alfalfa, cotton, and small grains.
+However, even small gardens can provide attractive plants, including tomatoes, strawberries, and beans.

 There are also many vibrant flowers that produce the pollen and nectar that the adult bugs feed on.
 Marigolds, caraway, and cosmos are particularly appealing to these predators.